CDCgov/SDP-Vocabulary-Service/README.md

 // A csv file with programs
 rake cdc:import_programs[<your csv file with programs.csv>]

-// An excel file with programs and sytems cdc:import_excel[<your excel file with progams and systems.xlsx>]
+// An excel file with programs and systems cdc:import_excel[<your excel file with programs and systems.xlsx>]
 ```

 ### Start the Service